 Board of Directors

-Malcolm Inglis – President
+Malcolm Inglis – Past President and Secretary

 A long-time visitor to Mayne Island, Malcolm retired here in 2010 from a long and varied career in information technology, having worked in the private sector and at all levels of government.
 On Mayne, Malcolm gets to indulge his love of the natural world by working on restoring the natural state of his own property as well as helping out with the Conservancy’s restoration and invasive-species removal projects.
 He also coordinates the production of the Conservancy’s annual newsletter.

-Adrienne Brown – Vice President
+Peter Robinson – Vice President

 Helen O’Brian – Fundraising Chair